taichi-dev/taichi/docs/performance.rst

 In Taichi kernels, for-loops in the outermost scope is automatically parallelized.

-However, there're some implementation details about **how it is parallelized**.
+However, there are some implementation details about **how it is parallelized**.

-Taichi provides some API to modify these parameters which is usually invisible from end-users.
+Taichi provides some API to modify these parameters.
-This allows advanced users to manually fine tune the performance to be better.
+This allows advanced users to manually fine-tune the performance.

-For example, specifying a suitable ``ti.block_dim`` could yield almost 3x performance boost in `examples/mpm3d.py <https://github.com/taichi-dev/taichi/blob/master/examples/mpm3d.py>`_!
+For example, specifying a suitable ``ti.block_dim`` could yield an almost 3x performance boost in `examples/mpm3d.py <https://github.com/taichi-dev/taichi/blob/master/examples/mpm3d.py>`_.

 .. note::